lorenzoturrino/ashworth_merchant_helper/readme.md

 MVP for the paytastic hackaton. send a POST request, get the best option for your transaction. admin forms to define the various quotes (read-only) and a log of all the past transactions (read only too)

-data structure expected by the api:
+data structure expected by the api: json encoded with
+    - transaction value
+    - transaction currency

 TODO: